markpalfreeman/cascadiafest2015/README.md

 - [Browser]()
 - [Server]()*

-*I volunteered at the conference during Server day, so these notes are incomplete.
-If you can fill in the gaps, send a pull request!
+**I volunteered at the conference during Server day, so these notes are incomplete.
+If you can fill in the gaps, send a pull request*!